 Overview of German cinema; expressionist film of the Weimar Republic; Nazi cinema; post-war cinema; East German film; New German Cinema; post-unification and contemporary cinema.
 Taught in English.
 GE: Literary, Visual, and Performing Arts.

 GRMN:2650 German Nationalism After WWII3-4 s.h.

 Introduction to contemporary nationalism and national identity in context of modern Germany; examination of various theories on nationalism.
 Taught in English.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 GRMN:2655 Muslim Minorities in the West3-4 s.h.

 Introduction to lives of Muslim immigrants in the USA, France, Germany, and England; examination of various theories on multiculturalism.
 Taught in English.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as IS:2600.

 GRMN:2660 Magic Mirrors, Self-Discovery, and Murder: Gender Trouble in German Literature3-4 s.h.

 German literature since Romantic era as an intensifying battle of wits over language in which gender has played a central role; a stark rift open where literary space offers much less hospitable conditions to women writers than to men; exploration of gendered fault line that runs through literary space; how women writers respond to and rewrite language that confronts them; readings from German literary texts (in English translation) from 1800 to present; emphasis on writings of women supplemented with key texts by major authors to which they respond and reread; knowledge of German not required.
 Same as CL:2660.